stacks-network/docs/src/pages/authentication/building-with-angular.md

 ng generate component
 ```

 Enter the name: `stacks-sign-in-button`.
-You'll find the newly generated component in `src/app/stacks-sign-in-button`.
+You'll find the newly generated component in `src/app/stacks-sign-in-button/stacks-sign-in-button.component.ts`.

-Here's our Sign In button component
+Here's our Sign In button component.
+Let's replace this example with the following code.

 ```typescript
 import { Component, OnInit, Output, EventEmitter } from '@angular/core';